KarlScheibelhofer/java-crypto-tools/README.md

 If you are familiar with OpenSSL keys and certificates, there is nothing new in this section.

-An OpenSSL keystore is jsut a plain text file, typically containing private key and certificates that comprise the certificate chain for the key.
+An OpenSSL keystore is just a plain text file, typically containing private key and certificates that comprise the certificate chain for the key.
-The private key can be unencrypte or encrypted based on a password.
+The private key can be unencrypted or encrypted based on a password.
 For encrypted private keys ensure that AES is used, e.g. using the `-aes128` option for OpenSSL.

-Special lines delimit the entries a such a keystore.
+Special lines delimit the entries in such a keystore.
-These boundary lines begin with `-----BEGIN` before an entry and with `-----BEGIN` ending an entry.
+These boundary lines start with `-----BEGIN` before an entry and with `-----BEGIN` ending an entry.
 In between these lines, there is [base-64](https://www.rfc-editor.org/rfc/rfc7468) encoded content of keys or certificates.

 This is the complete content of a valid PEM keystore file: